 Article at a glance »

-Introduction: The Role of a Spiritual Teacher Is Vastly Misunderstood
+Introduction: How the Role of a Spiritual Teacher Is Misunderstood

 But that is not how it works, and because of these ideas, I am writing here about the true role of the spiritual teacher.

-What Is Meant By the Term “Spiritual Teacher”
+So What Does the Term “Spiritual Teacher” Mean?

 A spiritual teacher is like a person holding a torch.
 From the torch springs forth light to illuminate the surroundings.
 When a seeker comes in contact with a true teacher, he or she may not really know how to respond.
 The responses can be varied, including: